fthorey/swiftler-simu/README.md

 ## Start-up ##

-The main component of the **robotnik** simulator is the **world**, build at start-up, in which every items evolve.
+The main component of the **robotnik** simulator is the **world**, built at start-up, in which every items evolve.
 The world is populated during the initialization by reading a json template file located into the **world/resources** directory.